-Fads and diets come and go, but there’s a reason why the keto diet has kept up a loyal fanbase of dieters, and that’s its variety of health-promoting abilities.
-From boosting weight loss to helping overcome illness, the keto diet is naturally designed for a long-lasting healthy lifestyle.
+Fad diets come and go, but there’s a reason why the keto diet has kept up a loyal fanbase of advocates, and that’s its variety of health-promoting abilities.
+From boosting weight loss to helping overcome illness, the keto diet is naturally designed for a long-lasting, healthy lifestyle.

-With roots set in the 1920’s, the basic guidelines for the keto diet includes consuming moderate amounts of protein, large amounts of fat, and super low amounts of carbohydrates.
+With roots set in the 1920s, the basic guidelines for the keto diet include consuming moderate amounts of protein, large amounts of fat, and very low amounts of carbohydrates.

 It’s commonly referred to as ”keto” due to the metabolic state of ketosis that it induces.

-The process of Ketosis begins when the body starts relying on fat as its primary source of energy instead of glucose, or sugar.
-Once this occurs, the body starts producing ketones, allowing the body to burn fat at a faster rate.
+The process of ketosis begins when the body starts relying on fat as its primary source of energy instead of glucose/sugar.
+Once this occurs, the body starts producing ketones.

 Your approach to the ketogenic diet may vary according to your individual goals.
 Some might embark on the keto diet for weight loss, improved endurance, or for aiding in a battle against a disease.

-For whatever reason you decide to try out the keto way of life, know that it will have its health benefits.
+Whatever reason you decide to try out the keto way of life, know that it will have health benefits.

-You have the freedom to choose the low-carbohydrate, high-fat foods you’d like to have in your diet, along with keto-friendly supplements, like MCT oil or collagen protein (think glue to hold your body together).
+You have the freedom to choose the low-carbohydrate, high-fat foods you’d like to have in your diet, along with keto-friendly supplements, like MCT oil or collagen protein.

 Some keto-friendly fat ideas to incorporate in your diet might be: